IWorldManI/IWorldManI/README.md

 ## Introduction

 ## Projects
+- ⚙️ [TaskListApp](https://github.com/IWorldManI/TaskListApp): TaskListApp is a RESTful API server developed for managing task lists and tasks with the following features:
+  - RESTful API with support for pagination, filtering, and sorting
+  - Utilizes EF Core 7 with PostgreSQL and Npgsql
+  - Implements CQRS pattern using MediatR
+  - JWT authentication
+  - Unit tests using xUnit

 - 🔌[AdaptableCore](https://github.com/IWorldManI/AdaptableCore): AdaptableCore is a C# console application designed for dynamically loading and executing plugins provided as DLL files.